FAQ

 If you sharpen so much that you get down to the flutes of the fluted edge blade, it will eventually interfere with your slicing edge.
 But this will probably only happen to professional chefs using the blade over a number of years.

-Choose smaller blades for versatility and agility, and larger blades for slicing bigger items like watermelon or pumpkins to reduce slipping and injury.
-Our carving knives come in normal and extra-wide widths.
-Extra-wide blades are perfect for carving large joints of meat like roast beef or lamb, providing more precision and power.
+Select smaller blades for versatility and agility, and larger blades for slicing bigger items like watermelon or pumpkins to reduce slipping and injury.
+Our carving knives come in standard and extra-wide widths.
+Extra-wide blades are ideal for carving large joints of meat like roast beef or lamb, offering more precision and power.